bruvzz/ducklibrary/README.md

 - If you would like, the source can be found [here](https://github.com/bruvzz/ducklibrary/blob/main/src.lua).
 You can change this also to however and whenever you feel like it.

+- If you also want a brief documentation on how to use the library in action, please click [here](https://github.com/bruvzz/ducklibrary/blob/main/Documentation.md).

 > `>` Library inspired by Vape Lib

 - This library is inspired by developer [dawid#7205](https://raw.githubusercontent.com/dawid-scripts).
 You can check out his other content and repositories by simply clicking his usertag!